Translate

 done with a photographical technique as opposed

-with the later Fenix version of this model.
+with the later Fenix versions of this model.

 Though this guitar came with a decent single coil pickup